-At the University of Sussex, Nabeela taught Geographies of Development and Inequality for undergraduates.
-She has also lectured on Social Research Methods at the Department of Geography, King’s College London and developed lectures on gender, coloniality and social resistance movements for non-profit organisations.
+Previously, Nabeela taught Geographies of Development and Inequality for undergraduates during her doctorate.
+She has also guest lectured on Social Research Methods at the Department of Geography, King’s College London, Gender in Development at the University of Sheffield and developed lectures on gender, coloniality and social resistance movements for non-profit organisations.

-Previously she worked with multiple NGOs in South Asia, including BRAC in Bangladesh and various civil society organisations across India, working mainly on education and gender initiatives in urban informal settlements.
-She also worked and published with the ‘Gender Adolescence Global Evidence (GAGE)’ project with the Overseas Development Institute (ODI) and Make All Voices Count Social Accountability programme on South Asia with the Institute of Development Studies.
+Prior to her academic career, she worked with several NGOs in South Asia, including BRAC in Bangladesh and various civil society organisations across India, working mainly on education and gender initiatives in urban informal settlements.
+She also worked and published with the ‘Gender Adolescence Global Evidence (GAGE)’ project at the Overseas Development Institute (ODI) and Make All Voices Count Social Accountability programme on South Asia with the Institute of Development Studies.

-Lead investigator on GCRF Frontiers of Development Seed Fund – Tranche 3 (2019-2020): Mobilising women: navigating urban infrastructures and resilience in Dhaka, Bangladesh.’
+Nabeela is currently Lead investigator on GCRF Frontiers of Development Seed Fund – Tranche 3 (2019-2020): Mobilising women: navigating urban infrastructures and resilience in Dhaka, Bangladesh.’
 Funding received from joint British Academy, Royal Academy of Engineering and The Royal Society initiative.
+She has also received competitive GCRF funding for her current SIID research – ‘Digital Precarities.’

 Cities; migration, post-colonial and decolonial studies; gender; digital infrastructures; precariousness and resilience

-Ahmed, N. (forthcoming) ‘Vulnerability and social protection access’ in (eds) Rajan, I. and Sumeetha, M. Handbook of internal migration in India New Delhi: SAGE.
+Ahmed, N. (2019) ‘Vulnerability and social protection access’ in (eds) Rajan, I. and Sumeetha, M. Handbook of internal migration in India New Delhi: SAGE.

 Ahmed, N. and Datta, A. (forthcoming) ‘Beyond the digital divide: Digital infrastructures and violence against women in urban Kerala’ in (eds) Sabhlok, A. and Truelove, Y. Gendered Infrastructures.
 Gender, Feminism and Geography Series.
 Morgantown: West Virginia University Press.